mattravenhall/BasicNeuralNetwork/README.md

 ```

 ## Running NeuralNetwork
-- Combined and extended version of basicNN, allowing for creating neural networks of any specific size.
+- Combined and extended version of basicNN, allowing for the creation of any specific size of basic neural network.

 ```python
 >>> import NeuralNetwork as NN